Sonwalkar/sonwalkar/README.md

 ### Blogs -
 - Automating Time-Based actions using EventBridge's scheduler or DynamoDB: TTL and DDB Stream.
 [Link](https://www.antstack.com/blog/automating-time-based-actions-using-event-bridge-s-scheduler-or-dynamo-db-ttl-and-ddb-stream/)
 - How to deploy a Django application on Heroku.
 [Link](https://medium.com/@sonakashay/how-to-host-a-django-application-on-heroku-5b4c48a1b308)
+- How to Keep Your AWS ECR Repository Lean with Serverless [Link](https://www.antstack.com/blog/how-to-keep-your-aws-ecr-repository-lean-with-serverless)

 📈 My GitHub Stats